minhphanhvu/spot/README.md

 Run `bundle exec rake db:migrate` to migrate migration to the schema

-If it's the first time you work on this module on your local system, run `bundle exec rake db:schema:load` to load the schema instead before attempting to make another migration.
+If it's the first time you work on this module on your local system, run `bundle exec rake db:schema:load` to load the schema instead of `db:migrate` before attempting to make another migration.

 Run `bundle exec shotgun` to runserver.